 - Elevating it to reduce swelling (especially while sleeping)

 When conservative options fail, or when a sprain is recurring or more severe, MedStar Orthopaedic Institute offers diagnostic testing, as well as a wide variety of treatments options.
 Depending on the severity of your ankle condition and the complexity of the injury, our specialists may recommend any of the following minimally invasive surgical options:

 - Foot and ankle arthroscopy

 - Foot and ankle tendon repair and reconstruction

-If you believe you may be suffering from an ankle sprain or ankle instability, call 202-295-0511 to schedule a consultation with one of our orthopedic specialists at MedStar Orthopaedic Institute.
-Our doctors have years of experience diagnosing and treating foot and ankle conditions and are pleased to offer comprehensive care in the Washington, D.C. area.
+If you believe you may be suffering from an ankle sprain or instability, call 202-295-0511 to schedule a consultation with one of our orthopedic specialists at MedStar Orthopaedic Institute.
+Our doctors have years of experience diagnosing and treating these conditions and are pleased to offer comprehensive care in the Washington, D.C. area.